Shraddha Srinath

-Shraddha Srinath (born 29 September 1990) is an Indian actress who predominantly appears in Tamil, Kannada and Telugu films.
-She is a recipient of two Filmfare Awards South and a SIIMA Award.
+Shraddha Srinath (born 29 September 1990) is an Indian actress who predominantly appears in Tamil, Kannada, Malayalam and Telugu films.
+She is a recipient of two Filmfare Awards South and two SIIMA Award.

 Shraddha made her debut with the Malayalam film Kohinoor (2015) and gained acclaim for her role in the Kannada thriller U Turn (2016), earning the Filmfare Award for Best Actress - Kannada.
-She went on to establish herself with her performances in Urvi (2017), Vikram Vedha (2017), Operation Alamelamma (2017), Jersey (2019), Nerkonda Paarvai (2019), Chakra (2021) and Irugapatru (2023).
+She went on to establish herself with her performances in Urvi (2017), Vikram Vedha (2017), Operation Alamelamma (2017), Jersey (2019), Nerkonda Paarvai (2019), Chakra (2021), Irugapatru (2023) and Daaku Maharaaj (2025).
 For Operation Alamelamma, she won the Filmfare Critics Award for Best Actress – Kannada.

 Early life

 Shraddha was born on 29 September 1990 to a Kannada-speaking family in the town of Udhampur, Jammu & Kashmir.
 Her father was an officer in the Kumaon Regiment of the Indian Army and her mother was a school teacher.
 After completing her schooling from the Army School, Secunderabad, Shraddha moved to Bangalore to study law at the Bangalore Institute of Legal Studies.